finos/FDC3/website/versioned_docs/version-1.0/appd-use.md

 ## Enhancing controls

-The AppD API specification defines the optional use of an access token to identify the requesting user/launcher and implement authorizations around AppD actions can be performed.
+The AppD API specification defines the optional use of an access token to identify the requesting user/launcher and implement authorizations around which AppD actions can be performed.
 Actions are considered standard CRUD operations.
 Again the specification does not define or make mandatory any authorizations or roles that a provider or enterprise can define.